Raghucharan16/SyntheticImageGeneration/README.md

 - **Pneumonia Detection**: Trains a deep learning model for pneumonia detection using the augmented dataset.
 - **Web Application**: Provides a Streamlit-based web application for users to upload chest X-ray images and receive predictions on pneumonia diagnosis.

+ ## Pre-trained Model

+The project utilizes a pre-trained Vision Transformer (ViT) model that has been fine-tuned on the Chest X-ray Pneumonia dataset.
+The model was initially pre-trained on the ImageNet 1K dataset and then customized to classify normal or pneumonia images.

 ## Installation

 To run the project locally, follow these steps: